epics-modules/measComp/docs/source/measCompUSBCTRDoc.rst

       mode.
 If triggered acquisition is not desired then simply do not connect any signal to the Trigger Input and set Mode="Low".
 This will cause the trigger condition to always be satisfied.

+      There is actually a serious problem with using external triggers in MCS mode.
+      See the note below.

   * - $(P)$(R)MaxChannels
     - longin
     - asynInt32